metahdev/metahdev.github.io/_pages/about.md

 layout: single
 author_profile: true
 ---
 I am a 16-years-old teenager from Atyrau, Kazakhstan.
 I enjoy playing video games and cycling.
-My favorite music band is the Black Keys.
+I am also a huge fan of the Black Keys music band.

 I started developing iOS apps at the age of 14 and instantly fell in love with the process.
 I also enjoy sharing with people, and that’s why I decided to start this blog.